snipeso/2Process_Bursts/README.md

 ## Starting data
 For both the power calculation and the burst detection, this script uses data filtered between 0.5-40 Hz, and downsampled to 250 Hz.
+In my file structure, this is saved as "Power".